 Since I represent plaintiffs in legal malpractice cases, from my perspective, the better the documentary evidence that you have the better the chance of prevailing.
 That is why discovery is extremely important in a legal malpractice action and why legal malpractice cases often take several years to litigate.
 For example, you might have to depose a former business partner, or an ex-spouse, or as many witnesses as it might take to prove your original case.
 As one court nicely summarized it: “The manner in which the plaintiff can establish what should have happened in the underlying action, but for the attorney’s conduct, will depend on the nature of the attorney’s error. … a plaintiff must recreate an action that was never tried.
 The plaintiff must bear the burden the plaintiff would have borne in the original trial.
 And the lawyer is entitled to any defense that the defendant would have been able to assert in the original trial.”

 I will provide some specific cases in a future post, but for now the important point is that legal malpractice cases usually are complex because of the requirement that you prove the “suit within a suit”.
 If your legal malpractice case gets to a jury, that means you are engaged in two trials simultaneously, being heard at the same time.
 Depending upon the circumstances, this could mean having witnesses testify who had nothing to do with your lawyer, but were involved in the issue for which you hired the lawyer.
-Is one of the reasons why handling legal malpractice cases is an attorney is so interesting, I have an opportunity to learn about many different areas of law, not just one.
+It is one of the reasons why handling legal malpractice cases is an attorney is so interesting, I have an opportunity to learn about many different areas of law, not just one.

 Author: Howard Altschuler